-On November 6, 2019, JMC released its 3rd forecast for the start of autumn foliage.
+On November 4, 2021, JMC released its 3rd forecast for the start of autumn foliage.
 JMC has estimated the best viewing dates of red leaves (maple trees) and yellow leaves (ginkgo trees) for approximately 700 viewing locations around the country, spanning from Hokkaido to Kagoshima.
-Furthermore, starting this year, information on the anticipated autumn foliage at approximately 2,000 mountains across Japan will also be offered per altitude.
+Furthermore, information on the anticipated autumn foliage at approximately 2,000 mountains across Japan will also be offered per altitude.

 (This will be the last autumn foliage forecast for this season)

 Forecasts for autumn foliage viewing locations and mountains can also be found at the weather/disaster information site “Otenki Navigator,” with information in four languages including Japanese and English.